Wardens

 Rose

-Wilson house is a lovely community and we’re here to support you throughout your year, don’t hesitate to come to chat to us about anything, big or small.
+Wilson house is a lovely community and we’re here to support you throughout your year, don’t hesitate to come chat to us about anything, big or small.
+Remember that starting university can be challenging but you’re not alone in this – see you around!

 Eduardo